RoadieHQ/marketing-site/content/docs/scaffolder/manipulate-json-files/index.md

       }
 ```

-We use this action to create a test json file into the root of the workspace with the content:
+We use this action to create a test JSON file into the root of the workspace with the content:

 ```json
 {